-- Expense Account – From the dropdown, select the appropriate account.
-If the account is not set up, you can set it up by selecting “+New Account” from the dropdown.
+2. Expense account: From the drop-down, select the appropriate account.
+If the account is not set up, you can set it up by selecting “+New Account” from the drop-down.

-- Vendor (Optional) – Select the appropriate vendor from the dropdown, if the vendor is not set up you can set it up by selecting “+New Vendor” from the dropdown.
+3. Vendor (optional): Select the appropriate vendor from the dropdown, if the vendor is not set up you can set it up by selecting “+New Vendor” from the drop-down.

-- Reference# (Optional) – Enter any additional info about this transaction (i.e. purchase order#).
+6. Reference# (optional): Enter any additional info about this transaction, such as purchase order#.

-- Attach Receipt – Zoho Books allows you to attach receipts directly to the transactions they are associated with.
-Simply scan your receipt to your computer and attach it here.
+8. Attach receipt: Zoho Books allows you to attach receipts directly to the transactions they are associated with.
+Scan your receipt to your computer and attach it here.

-- Customer – If the transaction is related to a customer, select the customer from the dropdown.
-If the customer has not been set up, you can add a new customer by selecting “+Add New Customer” from the dropdown.
+9. Customer: If the transaction is related to a customer, select the customer from the drop-down.
+If the customer has not been set up, you can add a new customer by selecting “+Add New Customer” from the drop-down.

-Once you have categorized all transactions downloaded from your bank/financial institution, the amount in Zoho Books should match the amount in the bank account.
+Once you have categorized all transactions downloaded from your bank, the amount in Zoho Books should match the amount in the bank account.

-As mentioned previously, you can reconcile as often as you like since any new transactions will download daily.
-When you receive your bank statement at the end of the month, it will be a breeze to reconcile if you have already categorized your banking transactions throughout the month.
+You can reconcile as often as you like since any new transactions will download daily.
+When you receive your bank statement at the end of the month, it will be simple to reconcile if you have already categorized your banking transactions throughout the month.

-Step B – In the next screen, click on the gear icon located to the far right of the screen and select “Reconciliation History” as indicated in the screenshot below.
+B. In the next screen, click on the gear icon located to the far right of the screen and select “Reconciliation History” as indicated below.

-Step C – Click the “Reconcile Account” button as indicated in the screenshot below.
+C. Click the “Reconciliation Account” button as indicated below.

-Step D – Using your bank statement, complete the following fields as indicated in the screenshot below.
+D. Using your bank statement, complete the following fields as indicated below.

-Example: Let’s say that you have gotten behind on completing your reconciliations so you decide to reconcile 3 months at one time.
-If you are reconciling January, February and March then your beginning/ending date will be as follows:
+Example: Let’s say that you have gotten behind on completing your reconciliations, so you decide to reconcile three months at one time.
+If you are reconciling January, February and March, then your beginning/ending date will be as follows: